JeanBonheur01/PowerBI_Health_Care_P1/README.md

 - Navigation button to the next page (Detailed page) This is the small information button on the image, when putting the mouse on it the following information appears: "click to view detailed page"

-Image of the summary page:
+#### Image of the summary page:

 <img width="852" alt="Summary_view" src="https://github.com/JeanBonheur01/PowerBI_Health_Care_P1/assets/131664311/0b97fec4-657c-4954-a576-9cfdfc86d0e4">

 #### 2. Detailed Page

-- Different filters to enables the filtration/interaction of the data
+- Different filters to enables the filtration/interaction have been implemented.

+Desired filters has been created to interact with the detailed matrix table that displays various informations.

-- The metrix view that show different forms of detailed data
+- The metrix view displays different forms of detailed data.

+Case_type is shown in the column function, Sum of total in the Vlue functions, and other relevant values on the rows-side (e.g Archive date).

-- Return button to the summary page
+- Return button: This enables the user to easily navigate back to the main summary page.

+#### Image of the Detailed Page

 #### 3. Drilldown page

+### Conclusion

+The Dashboard has undergone an aesthetically pleasing process to enhance its beauty and improve the overall user experience.
+For example avoiding null value data or blank values when filtering.
+In this project, the visualisation design/format was adopted from an extern plattform "stocked.adobe.com", and colors were extracted in another plattform "color.adobe.com".
+The extracted colors were then used in the PowerPoint platform to design bakgrounds, which were ultimately implemented in my Power BI dashboard.